5 Media Resolutions Your Family Should Make in 2018

 The start of a year is always a great time to discuss parenting issues.
-And, check to see if we need to make any adjustments to our family media plan.
+And to check to see if we need to make any adjustments to our family media plan.
 If your family doesn’t have a family media plan yet, now is the perfect time to institute one.

 1. Have device-free times.
 These include dinner times, family game/movie nights, car rides, etc.

-Pro Parenting Tip: Have device down times and engage your child in conversation about technology and social media.
+Pro Parenting Tip: Have device down times and engage your children in conversation about technology and social media.
 Doing so will give you insight into their world.

 Check out ideas for device down stations you can make or purchase!